Jollyfant/Paleomagnetism.org/README.md

 # Paleomagnetism.org (ALPHA)
-Source for a test version of Paleomagnetism.org.
+Source code for Paleomagnetism.org.
 See the development branch for the most recent changes.